Minimum energy performance standard

 A minimum energy performance standard (MEPS) is a specification, containing a number of performance requirements for an energy-using device, that effectively limits the maximum amount of energy that may be consumed by a product in performing a specified task.

-A MEPS is usually made mandatory by a government energy efficiency body.
+An MEPS is usually made mandatory by a government's energy efficiency body.
 It may include requirements not directly related to energy; this is to ensure that general performance and user satisfaction are not adversely affected by increasing energy efficiency.

-A MEPS generally requires use of a particular test procedure that specifies how performance is measured.
+It generally requires use of a particular test procedure that specifies how performance is measured.

 In North America when addressing energy efficiency, a MEPS is sometimes referred to simply as a "standard", as in "Co-operation on Labeling and Standards Programs".
 In Latin America when addressing energy efficiency, MEPS are sometimes referred to as Normas (translated as "norms").